MauricioOA/ejemplo/_pages/about.md

 Beyond technology, I have a deep interest in physics, a discipline that continuously fuels my curiosity and understanding of the world around me.
 I've shared this passion through various talks and presentations.

+Outside the professional sphere, CrossFit plays a significant role in my life, representing my commitment to discipline, consistency, and personal growth.